sigmaister/copy_CollapsOS/recipes/trs80/README.md

 If there was no error during `pingpong`, the content should be exact.
 Nevertheless, I recommend that you manually validate a few bytes using TRSDOS debugger before carrying on.

+*debugging tip*: Sometimes, the communication channel can be a bit stubborn and always fail, as if some leftover data was consistently blocking the channel.
+It would cause a data mismatch at the very beginning of the process, all the time.
+What I do in these cases is start a `COMM *cl` session on one side and a screen session on the other, type a few characters, and try `pingpong` again.

 ## Running Collapse OS